oneandonlycharlie/Weather_App/README.md

 ➡️ Check out the [demo](https://oneandonlycharlie.github.io/Weather_App/)

 ## Overview
-A Desktop display of weather in real time based on locations.
+A desktop display of weather in real time based on locations.

 ## Tech Stack